grafana/agent/docs/sources/flow/reference/components/loki.source.kafka.md

 `loki.source.kafka` reads messages from Kafka using a consumer group and forwards them to other `loki.*` components.

-The component starts a new kafka consumer group for the given arguments and fans out incoming entries to the list of receivers in `forward_to`.
+The component starts a new Kafka consumer group for the given arguments and fans out incoming entries to the list of receivers in `forward_to`.

 Before using `loki.source.kafka`, Kafka should have at least one producer